-Dancing isn’t a sin to the most Methodists, as long as it doesn’t encourage immoral sexual behavior.
-Dancing has sometimes been grouped together with drinking alcohol and gambling in Methodist history, but the association is due to context, not necessarily because the behavior is inherently sinful.
+Dancing isn’t a sin to most Methodists as long as it doesn’t encourage immoral sexual behavior.
+Some people associate dancing with drinking alcohol and gambling in Methodist history, but the association is due to context, not necessarily because the behavior is inherently sinful.

 - Dancing is an acceptable form of worship in the Bible

-- Dancing is someone that any believer can do, no matter if they have been a Christian their whole life or just converted the day before; a person of any age, race, gender, or social class can also participate
+- Dancing is something any believer can do, whether they have been a Christian their whole life or just converted the day before; a person of any age, race, gender, or social class can also participate.

 - Dancing is a Holy Spirit-led expression